 Visitors board small boats for a gentle glide past recreations of how farming has been done through the ages, how harsh weather affects crops, and the environmental toll that the Earth has taken with some earlier farming techniques.
 Then guests are introduced to what the narrator says is considered the farming of the future, hydroponics.

-The theme park has been opened for more than three decades, so it helps to put the age of the attraction in context with modern day reality.
-Back in the eighties, hydroponics was definitely a very unique way of farming.
+The theme park has been opened for more than three decades, so it helps to put the age of the attraction in context with modern-day reality.
+Back in the ’80s, hydroponics was definitely a very unique way of farming.
 Today, it is not as well known but it is a much more accepted.
-Even so, Living With the Land is probably the first introduction to soil-less growing for most visitors who probably would never have heard of hydroponics if they hadn’t enjoyed the Disney ride.
+Even so, Living with the Land could be the first introduction to soil-less growing for some visitors who probably would never have heard of hydroponics if they hadn’t enjoyed the Disney ride.